 '''

-ref.field(field)
+• ref:field(field)

 '''

 Returns a reference to a valid field.
 That is, unlike regular subscript, it returns a reference to the field within the structure even for primitive typed fields and pointers.
+Fails with an error if the field is not found.